TARO958/Projet-info-Cy-fighters-/README.md

 # CY Fighters
 ```
-This project for CY-Tech is a fight who can be played by one or two players in local.
+This project for CY-Tech is a solo and local multiplayer fighting game which can be played with up to two players.
-for this project we put all the knowledge see in class and all the ideas that we have in our mind , it's was very instructive project like for the organisation,
+It is the result of our mutual work, of all of our combined ideas brought by our original and inventive creativity.
+In order to create that game, we had to use all the knowledge we acquired in class.
+It was a very enlightening project.
+We didn't expect it to be that time-consuming and it took us quite some time to get it done.
-I didn’t know it would take me so long and be so rigorous .We take a lot of fun to create this game because he give many possibilities of immagination.
-In this game we choose our rule like the bots have 4 levels of difficulty ,the first "noob" one can only use basique att and focus the first ennemie, the second"easy" can use att spe 1 and focus the first ennemie , the third"normal" can use att spe 1, spe 2 and focus the first ennemie,the last level "the hard one" can usecan use att spe 1? spe 2 focus the best ennemie to focus.Concerning the order of passage of the selctioning characters, the first players to att is the one with the most speed  and so on .
+We had a lot of fun creating this game.
+In this game, we chose our bots to have 4 levels of difficulty, "noob" one can only use basique att and focus the first ennemie, the second "easy" can use att spe 1 and focus the first ennemie , the third "normal" can use att spe 1, spe 2 and focus the first ennemie,the last level "the hard one" can usecan use att spe 1 ? spe 2 focus the best ennemie to focus.
+Concerning the order of passage of the selctioning characters, the first players to att is the one with the most speed  and so on .
 ```

-# How to start game
+# How to start the game
 ```
-To start the game you have to tape 1 ,after you have to make the selction in one or two players ,and choose the  name of the teams of the two players if you choose one or choose the difficulty of the bot if you choose 2, tape 1 and the figth begin after the selction of chracters.

 ```

 # Collaborators
 ```
-Samuel Zerrouk,Evan Gobe-Truong
+Samuel Zerrouk, Evan Gobe-Truong
 ```

 # How to launch the programe